 A face-to-face conversation with someone is still a great way to ask for support.
 Taking the time to have a conversation shows others that you are passionate about your cause and interested in them, too.
-Make an effort to meet your neighbors and tell them about Strut Your Mutt.
-Take a few minutes to speak with the people who you always see at the dog park.
-Talk to your co-workers on your lunch break.
 You might be surprised how many people love companion animals and want to support your efforts.

 - Pick up the phone.

 Making a personal phone call is a great way to ask for support.
 Plus, you get to catch up with family and friends at the same time!

 Ask for a few minutes on the agenda to explain why you are participating in Strut Your Mutt.
 Even small contributions from co-workers will push you closer to your fundraising goal.

 Kids make great fundraisers and enjoy coming up with creative ideas to help you meet your goal.

 - Request donations in lieu of birthday gifts.